Efficient mutual magic and magic capacity with matrix product states: Applications to many-body phenomena

 Here, we define the T-gate density $z=N_\text{T}/N$.
-It is known that Clifford+T circuits with $z=\text{const}$ become close approximations of Haar random states~\cite{leone2021quantum,haferkamp2022efficient,leone2024decoders}, where the exact transition point is not known.
+It is known that Clifford+T circuits with $z=\text{const}$ become close approximations of Haar random states~\cite{leone2021quantum,haferkamp2022efficient,leone2024decoders,magni2025anticoncentration}, where the exact transition point is not known.
 Further, it has been observed that Clifford+T circuits saturate the maximal possible value of the SRE $M_\alpha$ in a sharp transition for large $N$.
-Such a saturation transition appears at a critical $z_{\text{c},\alpha}$, which depends on the chosen $\alpha$ of the $\alpha$-SRE~\cite{haug2024probing}.
-In particular, one has analytically found $z_{\text{c},0}=1$, $z_{\text{c},1}=2$ and $z_{\text{c},2}=\ln(2)/\ln(4/3)\approx2.409$.
-As Clifford+T circuits are highly complex quantum states, they cannot be simulated with MPS.
-Instead, we use our method for statevector simulation introduced in Sec.~\ref{sec:statevector_simulation} to compute $M_1$ and $C_M$ up to $N=24$ qubits.
+Such saturation transitions appear at a critical $z_{\text{c},\alpha}$, which depends on the chosen $\alpha$ of the $\alpha$-SRE~\cite{haug2024probing}. \revA{The saturation transition is characterized by a universal behavior of $\partial_z m_\alpha$, where $m_\alpha=M_\alpha/N$ is the magic density and $\partial_z$ is the derivative in respect to $z$.
+In particular, one finds that the curves of $\partial_z m_\alpha$ for different $N$ cross at the same $z_{\text{c},\alpha}$.
+Further, by a proper rescaling, $\partial_z m_\alpha(N)$ can be made to collapse to a single curve for all $N$~\cite{haug2024probing}.
+This is hallmark of universal behavior, usually found at phase transitions, where properties of the system become scale-invariant and simple functions of $N$~\cite{osterloh2002scaling}.
+The transition points have been found analytically, e.g. $z_{\text{c},0}^\text{analytical}=1$, $z_{\text{c},1}^\text{analytical}=2$ and $z_{\text{c},2}^\text{analytical}=\ln(2)/\ln(4/3)\approx2.409$~\cite{haug2024probing}.
+However, the functional shape of the curves $M_\alpha(N)$ around the transition is known analytically only for $\alpha=2$, while for other $\alpha$ numerical studies for sufficiently large $N$ have been challenging. } As Clifford+T circuits are highly entangled quantum states, MPS techniques are not suitable for their simulations.
+Instead, we use our method for statevector simulation introduced in Sec.~\ref{sec:statevector_simulation} to compute $M_1$ and $C_\text{M}$ up to $N=24$ qubits.